-- This YouTube video portrays former spouses Gilda Radner and Gene Wilder reuniting in heaven.
+- This YouTube video portrays former spouses Gilda Radner and Gene Wilder reuniting in Heaven.
 But when Wilder sees Radner, she is on a date with Garry Shandling.
 Radner also reveals that in the twenty-five years between Radner's death and Wilder's, she also dated Jimmy Stewart, Cary Grant, John Lennon, Tupac Shakur, Jack Lemmon, Marlene Dietrich (for a phase), and David Bowie.

-- This YouTube video is of a welcoming party in heaven hosted by Michael Jackson for Whitney Houston.
+- This YouTube video is of a welcoming party in Heaven hosted by Michael Jackson for Whitney Houston.
 The guests are all famous singers: Jimi Hendrix, Kurt Cobain, Elvis Presley, John Lennon, Jim Morrison, Freddie Mercury, and Amy Winehouse.

 - The Simpsons loves this trope:

-- Homer's dream of heaven in "Homer the Heretic" includes Jimi Hendrix and Isaac Newton playing air hockey.
+- Homer's dream of Heaven in "Homer the Heretic" includes Jimi Hendrix and Isaac Newton playing air hockey.

-- In "Bart the Fink", Homer describes how Krusty is enjoying heaven with all the other celebrities, like John Dillinger, Ty Cobb, and Josef Stalin.
+- In "Bart the Fink", Homer describes how Krusty is enjoying Heaven with all the other celebrities, like John Dillinger, Ty Cobb, and Josef Stalin.

-- In the Treehouse of Horror XIX segment, "How to Get Ahead in Dead-vertising", Homer kills Krusty and is then hired to kill a bunch of other celebrities — George Clooney, Prince, Neil Armstrong — who all end up going to "Celebrity Heaven".
+- In the Treehouse of Horror XIX segment, "How to Get Ahead in Dead-vertising", Homer (accidentally) kills Krusty and is then hired to kill a bunch of other celebrities — George Clooney, Prince, Neil Armstrong — who all end up going to "Celebrity Heaven".
 They and other celebrities — including John Wayne, George Washington, and John Lennon — return to Earth to kill Homer.

-- A more downplayed example, in which celebrities are buried together rather being in heaven together: When Bart and Lisa visit a graveyard in "Sideshow Bob Roberts", they see gravestones of Buddy Holly, Ritchie Valens, and The Big Bopper, who all died in the same plane crash together.
+- A more downplayed example, in which celebrities are buried together rather being in Heaven together: When Bart and Lisa visit a graveyard in "Sideshow Bob Roberts", they see gravestones of Buddy Holly, Ritchie Valens, and The Big Bopper, who all died in the same plane crash together.

-- In Stewie Griffin: The Untold Story, Brian dies and he ends up in heaven, drinking at a table with Vincent van Gogh, Ernest Hemingway, and Kurt Cobain, who all explain how the weight of celebrity led them to commit suicide.
+- In Stewie Griffin: The Untold Story, Brian dies and he ends up in Heaven, drinking at a table with Vincent van Gogh, Ernest Hemingway, and Kurt Cobain, who all explain how the weight of celebrity led them to commit suicide.
 Brian then nervously admits he died from eating chocolate out of the garbage.